nomisRev/kategory-annotations/README.md

 **compiler** module.
 * **compile-time:** This is the one containing the processor and any related computations.
 This dependency could be fetched just for compile time.
-* **app:** Just a sample app module to test annotations on top of classes or whatever.
+* **app:** Just a sample app module to test annotations on top of classes, fields, methods or whatever.

 ### How to run